 Bristol Temple Meads is an iconic Victorian station.
 Built in a ‘mock Tudor’ style, Temple Meads was originally a terminus with only 2 platforms.
 That train shed - which has a hammer beam roof that emulates Westminster Hall - now forms part of the car park.

-Despite its many expansions over the years, the location still boasts many beautiful period features, including original signage, wayfinding and benches.
+Although it's been expanded over the years, Temple Meads still has many beautiful original features, including period signage, wayfinding and benches.

 Bristol Temple Meads Station